 Well, that was during the 1st dot-com boom.
 Shortly thereafter, during the dot com crash, they closed the business I worked on.
 By then, I had a mortgage, a pregnant wife, and no job.

-What I didn’t know about business than would have filled an encyclopedia.
-But I had just taken the safe route when my last business merged into a big company and I became an employee.
+What I didn’t know about business then would have filled an encyclopedia.
+But I had just taken the safe route when my last business merged into a big company, and I became an employee.
 I did my job well, but forces way beyond me were at work.
 My financial safety net, my paycheck, was ripped away from me without warning.
 My beautiful pregnant wife and my now scary mortgage payment needed someone to take care of them.
 So, I decided to make another business – my 1st agency.

 So, I launched my dream – an awesome marketing agency.

 I got clients and started to grow this business.
 But there was a problem.
 I didn’t have a clear focus.
 I didn’t have a clear vision of my services, and I had no idea who my ideal customer was.
 But I was stretched so thin and everything was SO hard.
 I was working for myself, following my dreams, and making myself totally miserable.

 My agency was trying to help small businesses transform themselves into digital entities.
 I was going to be their Sherpa into the magical world of digital.
 I was spouting off fancy terms like “effective CPM” and “cost per click”.
 I was really focused on what I knew.
 It was pretty clear to me that I knew so much more about this than my target clients did, so they should just follow me.
 After all, I was the guy on the bleeding edge!